epam/edp-install/docs/user-guide/add-autotest.md

 15. Select the **Integrate with Jira Server** checkbox in case it is required to connect Jira tickets with the commits and have a respective label in the Fix Version field.

   !!! note
-      To adjust the Jira integration functionality, first apply the necessary changes described on the [Adjust Integration With Jira Server](../operator-guide/jira-integration.md) page, and setup the [VCS Integration With Jira Server](../operator-guide/jira-gerrit-integration.md).
+      To adjust the Jira integration functionality, first apply the necessary changes described on the [Adjust Jira Integration](../operator-guide/jira-integration.md) page, and [Adjust VCS Integration With Jira](../operator-guide/jira-gerrit-integration.md).
 Pay attention that the Jira integration feature is not available when using the GitLab CI tool.

 16. As soon as the Jira server is set, select it in the **Select Jira Server** field.